frdbonif/sys2mqtt/README.md

 Firstly, the program requires Python 3 and has been developed using Python 3.8.2.
 It also relies on the psutil, socket and paho-mqtt Python packages.
 If you follow the method below, these will all be installed for you.

-You can install sys2mqtt as follows on Debian based systems, for other systems consult the wiki.
+You can install sys2mqtt as follows on Debian based systems.
 (Commands starting $ to be run as user, commands starting # to be run as root or using sudo)

 Ensure dependencies are available.
 `#``apt install git`